 - Regular conferences and workshops involving major national and international philosophers.
-You can normally attend these free of charge;
+You can normally attend these free of charge.

 - Paid tutorial teaching and marking, for which we provide training and mentoring, and try to give our final-year PhD students some lecturing experience as well.

-We have dedicated staff who will act as placement officers to help you improve your CV, research proposals, and offer guidance on preparing work for potential publication in consultation with your supervisor.
+We have dedicated staff who will act as placement officer to help you improve your CV, research proposals, and offer guidance on preparing work for potential publication in consultation with your supervisor.
 Journals our students have recently published in include Philosophical Studies and The Philosophical Quarterly.